evnm/dropbox-node/README.md

       }
     });

-Here's an example where we upload a file and remotely move it around before deleting it.
+Here we upload a file and remotely move it around before deleting it.

     // Upload foo.txt to the Dropbox root directory. dropbox.putFile('foo.txt', '', function(err, data) {